glass-ships/compass-bot/docs/index.md

 ### Overview

-Compass is a general Discord bot written in Python and hosted on Heroku.
+Compass is a general Discord bot written in Python, with features intended to simplify Discord server moderation and management.

-#### Where can I find a command list?
+### Where can I find a command list?

 [Right here!](Commands/compass_commands.md)

-#### How do I set up Compass in my server?
+### How do I set up Compass in my server?

 Setting up Compass is pretty simple - just change your prefix if you want, set a logs and bot channel, and any mod roles you want to be able to use mod-only commands.